Interstellar-Network/Interstellar-Book/src/prerequisite_install.md

 ## Install Go:

-- Install Go with download of the [last version](https://go.dev/doc/install)
+- Install Go with download of the [lastest version](https://go.dev/doc/install)
 - Installing Go on Ubuntu 20.04 with version `go1.17.8.linux-amd64` #
 you can replace the tar file with its last version in the following command.